WebOfTrustInfo/rwot6-santabarbara/draft-documents/did_auth_draft.md

 DID Auth should provide ways to end all sessions and channels that have been established for an authenticated DID.
 An _identity owner_ should be able to trigger single log-out manually using their user agent.
 Single log-out should also happen automatically if a DID is revoked, which means that _relying parties_ must monitor authenticated DIDs for revocation.

-# Open Questions

-Do we assume that there is a standard TLS channel with a website or do we want to use the DIDs to set up an authenticated and/or encrypted channel?

-Can there be a DID Auth - OAuth proxy service that allows a relying party to implement standard OAuth2, provided by a gateway service that implements a DID Auth relying party?
+## DID Auth gateway services

+In order to ease adoption of DID Auth, gateway services could be developed that expose the OpenID Connect and/or OAuth2 protocols and perform (parts of) a DID Auth _relying party_.
+In such cases, the privacy and trust implications of the use of a gateway service must be carefully considered.